 - 2 tablespoons olive oil

-- 1 pound Certified Angus Beef® brand sirloin steak, cut into bite sized pieces
+- 1 pound beef steak or roast, cut into bite sized pieces *See Notes

 - 4 tablespoons butter